vmware-tanzu/community-edition/docs/site/content/docs/assets/capd-clusters.md

     * For example, if your management cluster is called 'mtce', you will see a message similar to:

     ```sh
-    Credentials of workload cluster 'mtce' have been saved.
+    Credentials of cluster 'mtce' have been saved.
     You can now access the cluster by running 'kubectl config use-context mtce-admin@mtce'
     ```